Notes to Contributors

 - We’re proud of our contributors, so we like to give them full attribution.
-Please send us a three to four line biographical note explaining your connection to the LSE.
+Please send us a three to four line biographical note with your submission.

 Our editing process

 - In most cases submitted articles will be reviewed speedily by the blog editor, who will edit the piece to enhance readability to the blog’s wider audience.
 Once these edits are complete, we will send you the final version of the article, and give you an opportunity to make final edits.

 - All articles should be evidence-based.
 With this in mind, the editor may double-check the factual accuracy of certain points, or ask you for links to supporting information.

 We welcome comments on all blogs and will accept any reasonable or constructive comment that contributes to debate, including strong criticisms.
 We operate a propriety filter, so comments are routed to the blog editor and not posted for public view until they have been checked, so there will be a brief delay in posting.
 Please note that we operate our comments system under the following guidelines: